 Road ID has some nice products for identifying you, should you ever become incapacitated (it happens!).
 I use the shoe tag and made sure to put two emergency contact numbers on it (and blood type) in case of emergency.
 For obstacle races I also recommend a long sleeve moisture wicking shirt to protect from scrapes.
 My running partner keeps a Viva paper towel in her Spi-belt for blowing her nose.
 Please consider this method instead of snot rockets.
 I mean really…

 I don’t run with my GoPro, but I know plenty of people who do.
-Word on the street is the chest mount is the best for obstacle/mud races.
+Word on the street is the AmazonBasics Chest Mount Harness for GoPro is the best for obstacle/mud races.
 Other mounts would be the hand-held (why?) and head mount (it’ll slip off, trust me).